1. I got a letter requesting that I participate in mediation. What does that mean?

 8. Who can mediate in the state of Iowa?

-Iowa does not specify who can mediate.
-However, professional mediators are expected to receive training in the field of mediation and to be certified by specific organizations which include the Iowa Mediation Service, Inc., Iowa Association of Mediators, Academy of Family Mediators, Public Employment Relations Board, and various local court districts.
+As a general rule, Iowa Code does not specify who can mediate.
+However, certain mediation specialties (e.g. agriculture, divorce, etc) may require specific mediation certification requirements.
+Additionally, all professional mediators are expected to receive training in the field of mediation and to be certified by specific organizations which include the Iowa Mediation Service, Inc., Iowa Association of Mediators, Academy of Family Mediators, Public Employment Relations Board, and various local court districts.
 Certification by one or more of these groups shows that the mediator has received formal training and usually has co-mediated with an experienced mediator before handling cases solo.
 None of these entities requires that a mediator be an attorney or have any other professional degree.
-Check with the organization to determine who is on their list.
+Check with the organization to determine who is on their list of recognized mediators.